 Building on our previous electromechanical model~\cite{brandstaeter2018a}, we extended the framework to include an anisotropic constrained mixture material model, prestress initialization, and non-uniform boundary conditions.
 These enhancements allow us to simulate physiologically realistic slow wave propagation and motility patterns, as validated by comparison to experimental data on contraction amplitudes~\cite{Schulze-2006-ImagingStomach,Hosseini2023}, conduction velocities~\cite{Wang2024}, and regional frequencies~\cite{Grady-2021-GastricConductionReview}.
+Specifically, the simulated contraction amplitudes (\SIrange[]{5}{8}{\mm}), conduction velocities (\SIrange[per-mode = symbol]{2}{6}{\mm\per\s}), and slow-wave frequencies ($\approx$ \SI{3.2}{\cpm}) fall within reported physiological ranges, supporting the biological plausibility of the model.
+Isochronal activation maps reproduce key experimental features, including circumferential spread near the pacemaker and longitudinal progression toward the pylorus~\cite{du2013c,OGrady-2012-AbnormalInitiationSW}, demonstrating physiologically consistent slow-wave dynamics.
+Although gastric motility disorders are common, no direct quantitative clinical assessment of gastric wall mechanics or electrical coordination exists, as tools such as scintigraphy and electrogastrography provide only indirect measures.
+Physics-based computational models thus offer a means to bridge this diagnostic gap by providing mechanistic insight and quantitative predictions otherwise inaccessible.

 Extensive convergence analyses demonstrate numerical robustness, and application to realistic stomach geometries demonstrates the framework's suitability for whole-organ studies.

 A key novelty lies in the spatially heterogeneous parameterization of the model properties, such as the excitability of \iccs{}, the diffusion coefficient, or the fiber directions.
 These were assigned using smooth harmonic fields obtained from solving Laplace-Dirichlet problems aligned with anatomical axes, enabling the construction of continuous and anatomically meaningful parameter distributions.
 While effective, the specific parameter values remain empirically defined.
 This underscores the potential for future integration of data-driven methods, as pioneered in cardiac modeling~\cite{Barone-2020-EstimationCardiacConductivities}, to improve personalization and physiological fidelity.